 The kids are out of schools.
 Friends and family are coming to visit.
 You’re planning a little getaway.
 Summer’s in full swing.
 But don’t let a vacation-mentality spoil your season.
 Take some commonsense precautions to protect yourself and your guests from accidents and your home from weather-related damage and unnecessary claims on your homeowners insurance.
-Here are some quick tips for a safer summer.
+Here are 7 ways to keep your house safe and secure.

 - Even adept swimmers can accidentally drown.
 Never let anyone, regardless of skill level or age, swim unsupervised in your pool.